Ha just made it back to the broadcast complex here in the nick of time.

 But the point is they're not getting anything done.

-But uh they're not carrying the big sticks.
+But they're not carrying the big sticks.

-I I really been busy the last 24 hours.
+The speaker said, telling you the truth, I've really been busy the last 24 hours.

-How how can I say this with the dignity of the office that I hold and especially the dignity of the office the vice president holds?
+How can I say this with the dignity of the office that I hold and especially the dignity of the office the vice president holds?

-Uh of course I have the responsibility at the end of the day, but I'm very respectful of their read on the situation.
+Of course I have the responsibility at the end of the day, but I'm very respectful of their read on the situation.

-Those people are distinguished chairmen.
+Those people are our distinguished chairman.

 I have enormous respect for their knowledge of the subject.

-Here's a uh It is, it's the chickification of everything.
+It's the chickification of everything.

 Here is the exchange or a portion thereof.